burntcouch/ehybasic/README.md

  </ul>
 <p>
 <h4>Pausing and halting execution; debugging:</h4>
-Apple II's allowed you to interrupt or pause a running program by hitting ctrl-c / ctrl-s; the first was included in mist64's (https://github.com/mist64/msbasic) port and I've added the second.
-There is also an 'examine' mode; you can hit 'x' when in pause and jump out into an embedded version of WozMon and examine the running environment in place.
+Applesoft II allowed you to interrupt or pause a running program by hitting ctrl-c / ctrl-s; the first was included in mist64's (https://github.com/mist64/msbasic) port and I've added the second.
+There is also an 'examine' mode; you can hit 'x' after crtrl-s and jump out into an embedded version of WozMon to examine the running environment in place.
 I've also added a BRK keyword in order to pause execution automatically and fall into WozMon.
 You can hit '^' to return to BASIC from this version of the monitor.
 <p>
 <h4>Shortened and changed keywords, and new functions:</h4>